Saúl Montana

 Saúl "La Cobra" Montana (born November 23, 1970) is a Mexican former professional boxer.
 Montana is the former IBA, NABA, WBC Mundo Hispano, WBC Continental Americas Champion at Cruiserweight, NBA, and Mexican National Champion at Heavyweight.
 He also challenged once for the IBF cruiserweight title in 2000.

 Professional career

 Montana turned pro in 1988 and won the Mexican Light heavyweight title by knocking out an undefeated Isaias Lucero(21-0).

-WBA Light Heavyweight Champion
+WBA Light Heavyweight Championship

 In November 1993, Saul lost a shot at WBA Light heavyweight Champion, Virgil Hill in 1993.
 The fight was close until it was stopped.

 Move to Cruiserweight

 Montana moved to cruiserweight and lost to former Olympian Torsten May in 1995 and Uriah Grant in 1996.

 IBF Cruiserweight Championship

 Montana then beat Kenny Keene and then Grant in a rematch, setting up a shot at Vassiliy Jirov for his IBF Cruiserweight title.
 Montana lost via TKO and moved up to heavyweight in 2001.